Catapush/catapush-docs/MultiplatformSDK/MIGRATION_FROM_ANDROID_SDK.md

 # Migrating from Catapush Android SDK 16.0.x to Catapush Multiplatform SDK 1.0.0

 The Catapush Multiplatform SDK is the successor to the previous `catapush-android-sdk` (and to the previous `catapush-ios-sdk-pod` on iOS).
-It is built with Kotlin Multiplatform so a single codebase powers both Android and iOS.
+It exposes the same API surface on both platforms while remaining idiomatic Kotlin/Java on Android.

 This guide covers the migration **from version 16.0.x of the previous Android SDK** to version 1.0.0 of the Multiplatform SDK.
 The conceptual model is unchanged — the same `Catapush` singleton, the same `ICatapushEventDelegate`, the same `NotificationTemplate`, the same GMS/HMS modules — but the artifact coordinates and a handful of method signatures have changed and require source-code updates.
 There is **no Maven artifact relocation**, so simply bumping the version is not enough.